EpiData-dk/analysis/help/commands.md

 	colorMap is a string of up to 10 digits mapping the Analysis colours to the chart series.
 For `scatter`, a single digit may be specified:
 	`scatter xvar yvar !colors:="4"`

-- `scatter` is a graph command and any graph option may be specified
+- `scatter` is a graph command and any [graph option](#graphoptions) may be specified

 See [variables](#referencedvars) on using referenced variables for this command

-<a name="barchart" id="barchart"></a>
+<a name="fbarchart" id="fbarchart"></a>
 ## barchart
 ```
 barchart Variable [StratifyVariable] [options]
 ```
+Will change to `fbarchart` in a future release

-Draw a barchart for Variable.
-A barchart shows frequencies at each indiviual value of Variable.
+Draw a frequency barchart for `Variable`, showing frequencies or percentages at each indiviual value of the variable.

 ### parameters
 - Variable may be of any type